Medical Guideline: Heparin-Induced Thrombocytopenia (HIT)

 Brief Description: Heparin-induced thrombocytopenia (HIT) is an immune-mediated reaction to heparin and platelet factor 4 (PF4) complexes resulting in a hypercoagulable state of platelet activation and thrombin generation.
 If left untreated, HIT carries a 30 – 50 % risk of life or limb-threatening thromboembolic complications.
 This guideline describes the development of heparin-induced thrombocytopenia along with several treatment options.
 A diagnostic algorithm is provided to aid in the diagnosis of the condition.

-*To customize this guideline before licensing, please contact email@example.com.
+*For academic/non-profit pricing, or to customize this guideline before licensing, please contact email@example.com.